cc-ai/kdb/README.md

 ## About 💡

-In case you stumbled upon this repository inadvertantly, here is our story.
+In case you stumbled upon this repository inadvertently, here is our story.

-The CCAI project is an interdisciplinary project aimed at creating images of accurate, vivid, and personalized outcomes of climate change.
+The VICC project is an interdisciplinary project aimed at creating images of accurate, vivid, and personalized outcomes of climate change.
 Our goal is to use cutting-edge machine learning techniques to produce images of how neighborhoods and houses will look like following the effects of global warming.
 By creating a more visceral understanding of the effects of climate change, we aim to strengthen public support for necessary actions and motivate people to make impactful decisions.
 As a prototype, we first focus on modeling flood consequences on homes.

 For a more detailed motivation explanation, read through our [2 pages executive summary](https://docs.google.com/document/d/1WQtugSBgMVB-i0RhgCg_qaP7WDj7aimWvpZytKTEqY4/edit)